Zakkaruu/blog/_posts/2023-12-15-eveng-putty-wireshark-integration.md

 Special Mention:
 - The `USERNAME` and `PASSWORD` `SET` commands are your **EVE-NG login credentials**.
 So whatever you use to SSH into your EVE-NG install and manage the system is what you would use here.
 I personally use the VM version and provide the VM credentials.

-Save the following text block as a `.bat` file with the name and location specified in the Wireshark Registry file above.
+Save the following code block as a `.bat` file with the name and location specified in the Wireshark Registry file above.

 *EVE-NG Wireshark Wrapper Batch File*
 ```cmd